 Book Danny Dechi for your next event: firstname.lastname@example.org

 Danny Dechi’s stand-up comedy has been described as “Woody Allen doing vaudeville”.
-His humor, most often directed at himself, is a quirky combination of clean comedy & a unique #2 pencil musical act.
+His humor, most often directed at himself, is a hilarious combination of clean comedy & a unique #2 pencil musical act.

 Danny arrived to the Bay Area from Argentina when he was only 6 years old.
 (My grandfather moved to Argentina because he heard America is a land of opportunity.
 Unfortunately, he had the wrong America.)
 The experience of growing up in San Francisco has warped him forever – he’s been an enthusiastic element of San Francisco’s weird and wonderful entertainment scene, including performing for the celebrated Annual San Francisco Comedy Day in 2011.